estevaojneto/estevaojneto/README.md

   An experimental custom WordPress plugin for fetching data from an API endpoint.
 It allows users to easily integrate external data into their site without writing any code.
 (Skills showcased: WordPress plugin creation, consuming APIs, PHP)

 - [PHP/WordPress Plugin - Tag Replacement via AJAX](https://github.com/estevaojneto/wp-simple-tag-replacement-ajax)
   A dynamic plugin that replaces tags using AJAX for a more seamless user experience.
-(Skills showcased: WordPress plugin creation, PHP)
+(Skills showcased: WordPress plugin creation, AJAX, PHP)

 ### Semi-active Projects
-Projects that I maintain and update occasionally, but don't work on actively:
+Projects that I use every now and then in my workflow, and maintain/update occasionally:

 - [Python: File Duplication Checker Script](https://github.com/estevaojneto/DuplicateFileCheck)
   A handy interactive Python script designed to check for repeated files within a folder, helping users manage storage efficiently.